What to Do About Missed or Skipped Birth Control Pills

 - If you miss pills and have had sex without a backup method of birth control, you can use emergency contraception, such as Plan B. You can use emergency contraception for up to 5 days after having had sex, but it works best if you take it right away.

 If you had unprotected sex during the time that you missed taking pills, you can use emergency contraception to help prevent pregnancy.
-You can buy the emergency contraceptive Plan B (sometimes called the "morning-after pill") in most drugstores.
+You can get emergency contraception without a prescription at most drugstores.

 Talk to your doctor if you are taking medicines for epilepsy (phenytoin and barbiturates) or tuberculosis (rifampin).
 These medicines may interfere with how well your birth control pills work.

 Progestin-only pills must be taken at the same time each day.
 If you take a pill more than 3 hours late, take it as soon as you remember even if that means you will take 2 pills in one day.
 Use another method of birth control for the next 48 hours to prevent pregnancy. footnote 2 Consider using emergency contraception if you have had sex in the past 3 to 5 days.

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine

 Specialist Medical Reviewer Femi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology